 Tom returned to Berks after college and interned at Stone Creek Studios in Gladwyne, PA, with Boyz II Men.
 He currently lives in the Reading area with his wife and two children.
 He has been a volunteer firefighter since 1984, enjoys going to Reading Phillies (okay, Fightin’ Phils) games and loves doing anything with his kids.

 Tom covers news, sports and weather on weeknights, fills in for other WEEU staff as needed, and enjoys getting out and about in Berks County for the occasional live remote broadcast.

 Mike Faust has been hosting Feedback on WEEU since 2001.
-He has earned six ‘Pennsylvania Association of Broadcasters’ awards in the category of “Public Affairs.”
+He has earned six Pennsylvania Association of Broadcasters awards in the category of Public Affairs.
 Mike has a passion for people and enjoys talking about current event news items as well as the lighter side of life.

-Mike enjoys doing “live” broadcasts where he gets to go out to our many different advertisers and do his show.
-In 2010 Mike hosted 45 “live” remote broadcasts.
+Mike enjoys doing live broadcasts where he gets to go out to our many different advertisers and do his show.
+In 2010, Mike hosted 45 live remote broadcasts.

-He has a strong faith and can’t wait for you to call him Monday thru Friday morning’s between 9am & noon right here on the Voice, 830 AM WEEU!
+He has a strong faith and can’t wait for you to call him Monday through Friday mornings between 9 a.m. and noon right here on The Voice, 830 AM WEEU!

-Matt Gorney joined the WEEU family in 1995 and has been station’s nighttime guy since 2001.
+Matt Gorney joined the WEEU family in 1995.
+He has been hosting Good Afternoon Berks Country since the beginning of 2015.
+He was WEEU’s nighttime guy from 2001 to 2014.
 He grew up in northern New Jersey and has a degree in communications from the University of Scranton, where he worked at the campus radio station for three years.

 Jack is a graduate of Ithaca College and has been at WEEU since 1956.
 Jack is the former host of WEEU’s Feedback program.
 He retired as a full-time employee in 2001.